threefoldtech/info_grid/src/getstarted/TF_Connect/TF_Connect.md

 ![farming_tf_wallet_21](./img/farming_tf_wallet_21.png)

 That's it!
-You now have a Threefold Connect account and wallet.
+You now have a ThreeFold Connect account and wallet.
-This will be very useful for your TFT transactions on the Threefold ecosystem.
+This will be very useful for your TFT transactions on the ThreeFold ecosystem.

 ***